coder/docs/cli/file-sync.md

 ## Two-way file sync

-Alternatively, you can set up two-way file sync, which allows you to use local and remote development tools simultaneously.
+Alternatively, you can set up two-way file sync, which allows you to simultaneously use local and remote development tools.
 Setting up two-way file sync can help ensure your project is in the same state no matter where you make changes.

 1. Make sure that you've installed [Mutagen](https://mutagen.io/documentation/introduction/installation).